joakim-olsson/A-Zuul-Game/README.md

 ### How to start the game

-The game class has a main method with a game instance.
-Compile all the classes and run the main method in the game.java file.
+You run the game by calling the main method in the main.java file.

 ### Theme
 The game takes place outside a house in an unknown location.
 You can explore your surroundings to find items and enter areas you wouldn't be able to without a certain item.